arcticOS/arcticOS/README.md

 ## Building

 Building arcticOS requires the Raspberry Pi Pico SDK to be located at `~/.pico_sdk` and the Raspberry Pi Pico toolchain binaries to be located at `~/opt/arm/bin`.
 To build, run `build-<DEVICE>.sh`.
-For custom devices, create a new buildscript and `include/hardware` folder.
+For custom devices, create a new buildscript and sections in the files in `include/hardware/arcticOS` and `source/hardware`.

 ## FAQ